farebox/gaveta/readme.md

 ## A flexible drawer for your UI

-#### Meet <strong>Gaveta</strong>, the open-source and mobile-friendly drawer component bulit for Vue.js.
+#### Meet <strong>Gaveta</strong>, the open-source and mobile-friendly drawer component built for Vue.js.
 Put anything you want in this drawer and have it animate into and out of your interface beautifully using Vue's transition framework.

 <slot>